-A computer simulation was created by ioMosaic to try to elucidate the connections between the events and actions taken and the final incident.
-The events and actions to be simulated included: feed rate changes, pump outages and restarts, and controller set point changes.
 Feed rate changes are shown in Figure 1.
 The model outputs (thick lines) are compared to the actual measured flows (thin lines).
 To match the measured flows, controllers were set using the process simulators event scheduler.

 Identifying roots causes is an important part of any incident investigation.
 The validated dynamic model enabled the case team to reliably and quickly confirm or rule out specific scenarios and/or combinations of operator actions that could have led to the incident.
-Thereby, the company was equipped with data that provided invaluable insight about the incident to help make more informed safety decisions.
+Now the company was equipped with data that provided invaluable insight about the incident to help them make more informed safety decisions.